 That’s not a coping mechanism.
 That’s a reality shift.
+And it’s available to you right now, no app required.

-25 Bible Verses for Sleep (With Reflection)
+25 Bible Verses for Sleep (Organized by What You Need Tonight)

-Peace and Release
+When You Need Peace and Release

-1. Psalm 4:8
+1. Psalm 4:8 (NIV)

 “In peace I will lie down and sleep, for you alone, LORD, make me dwell in safety.”

-2. Matthew 11:28-30
+2. Matthew 11:28-30 (NIV)

 “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.”

-3. Psalm 127:2
+3. Psalm 127:2 (NIV)

 “In vain you rise early and stay up late, toiling for food to eat — for he grants sleep to those he loves.”

-4. Proverbs 3:24
+4. Proverbs 3:24 (NIV)

 “When you lie down, you will not be afraid; when you lie down, your sleep will be sweet.”

-5. Philippians 4:6-7
+5. Philippians 4:6-7 (NIV)

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”

-6. 1 Peter 5:7
+6. 1 Peter 5:7 (NIV)

 “Cast all your anxiety on him because he cares for you.”

-7. Psalm 55:22
+7. Psalm 55:22 (NIV)

 “Cast your cares on the LORD and he will sustain you; he will never let the righteous be shaken.”

-8. John 14:27
+8. John 14:27 (NIV)

 “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.”

-9. Psalm 91:1-2
+9. Psalm 91:1-2 (NIV)

 “Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty.
 I will say of the LORD, ‘He is my refuge and my fortress, my God, in whom I trust.’”

-10. Psalm 121:3-4
+10. Psalm 121:3-4 (NIV)

 “He will not let your foot slip — he who watches over you will not slumber; indeed, he who watches over Israel will neither slumber nor sleep.”

-11. Isaiah 43:1-2
+11. Isaiah 43:1-2 (NIV)

 “Do not fear, for I have redeemed you; I have summoned you by name; you are mine.
 When you pass through the waters, I will be with you.”

-12. Zephaniah 3:17
+12. Zephaniah 3:17 (NIV)

 “The LORD your God is with you, the Mighty Warrior who saves.
 He will take great delight in you; in his love he will no longer rebuke you, but will rejoice over you with singing.”

-13. Proverbs 3:5-6
+13. Proverbs 3:5-6 (NIV)

 “Trust in the LORD with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”

-14. Romans 8:28
+14. Romans 8:28 (NIV)

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”

-15. Isaiah 26:3
+15. Isaiah 26:3 (NIV)

 “You will keep in perfect peace those whose minds are steadfast, because they trust in you.”

-17. Psalm 23:4
+17. Psalm 23:4 (NIV)

 “Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”

-18. Psalm 46:10
+18. Psalm 46:10 (NIV)

 “Be still, and know that I am God.”

-19. Lamentations 3:22-23
+19. Lamentations 3:22-23 (NIV)

 “Because of the LORD’s great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness.”

-20. Psalm 34:18
+20. Psalm 34:18 (NIV)

 “The LORD is close to the brokenhearted and saves those who are crushed in spirit.”

-21. Exodus 20:8-10
+21. Exodus 20:8-10 (NIV)

 “Remember the Sabbath day by keeping it holy.
 Six days you shall labor and do all your work, but the seventh day is a sabbath to the LORD your God.”

-22. Mark 6:31
+22. Mark 6:31 (NIV)

 “Come with me by yourselves to a quiet place and get some rest.”

-23. Genesis 2:2
+23. Genesis 2:2 (NIV)

 “By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.”

-24. Luke 23:46
+24. Luke 23:46 (NIV)

 “Jesus called out with a loud voice, ‘Father, into your hands I commit my spirit.’”

-25. Psalm 131:2
+25. Psalm 131:2 (NIV)

 “But I have calmed and quieted myself, I am like a weaned child with its mother; like a weaned child I am content.”